...

 three gay men this year in Los Angeles County: He's concerned but not

-overly so.
 Martel, a gay bartender who moved to West Hollywood

 from New York City several months ago, called the deaths from the rare